Your website should be accessible for everyone.

 If you want to improve your website’s accessibility, you’ll need to make sure that it’s speech reader-friendly.
 Add alt text to all the images on your website, and make sure to use relevant, descriptive text when labeling your links and headers.

-Test your website using a speech reader and see if you run into any issues, such as content being read out of order or text being unnecessarily repeated.
+Test your website using a speech reader and see if you run into any issues, such as the content being read out of order or text being unnecessarily repeated.

 Using contrasting colors on your website is crucial for improving your website’s accessibility for people with color blindness or color vision deficiency.